hai-vr/documentation/docs/products/animator-as-code/migrating-v0-to-v1.md

 ContainerMode dictates how assets should be stored in the asset container.

-If you use a non-destructive workflow with NDMF, AAC usually does not need to store anything inside the asset container, because NDMF takes care of it; except for Animator Controllers.
+If you use a non-destructive workflow with NDMF, AAC usually does not need to store anything inside the asset container, because NDMF takes care of it; **except for Animator Controllers**.

 It is necessary to persist the Animator Controller as soon as it is created so that we may create states containing behaviours inside of them.

 - If you use a non-destructive workflow, use `ContainerMode = AacConfiguration.Container.OnlyWhenPersistenceRequired`
 - If you use a destructive workflow, use `ContainerMode = AacConfiguration.Container.Everything`

+#### Using Animator As Code in non-destructive workflows

+Go to the [Getting started](./getting-started) page for an example on how to create a non-destructive plugin for NDMF.

 ## Miscellaneous contract changes